polsys/ennemi/docs/what-is-entropy.md

 \mathrm{MI}(\mathrm{Normal}(\mu, \Sigma)) = -\frac 1 2 \log(\det\Sigma).
 $$

-Another option is to use a discrete approximation.
-Dividing the space into successively finer grids, you should get increasingly accurate estimates of entropy and MI.
-However, this method is highly dependent on the selection of the grid, unless you have infinitely many observations.
+A common method is to approximate the distribution as a sum of normal distributions.
+This is called *kernel density estimation*.
+However, the accuracy is very sensitive to the bandwidth parameter.
+Finding the best value might not be an easy task.

 Instead, `ennemi` uses a more reliable method.
 It uses nearest-neighbor estimation of entropy, adapted for MI by